 My bicycles are made by hand and begin with simple steel tubing that I mill, miter, bend, and weld.
 When starting, I often have a character in mind, mostly world travelers or explorers.
 I imagine that the bikes belong to these characters, an idea which manifests in elements of design and decoration.
-The bicycles are hand engraved, leaving permanent images so that if the paint were to be removed, the artwork would still be seen.
 Inspired by the fine arts, I aspire to make every bicycle into something that is inventive, thought provoking, beautiful, and one of a kind.

 The cultural movement of fabricators around the world is filled with a lovely since of nostalgia for the Industrial Age.
 Being able to fabricate tools and a mode of transportation without relying on over-seas manufacturing is a powerful part of this emerging culture.
 I aim to share this ambition with the Texas community and with the creative population at large.